Requirements for a major in Environmental Science include 52 hours:

 International Sustainable Development Studies Institute

-At this semester abroad program student will take Agroecology, Political Ecology of Forests, and Islands, Oceans and Sustainability which fulfill field intensive requirements as well as 12 credits hours of environmental science major electives.
+At this semester abroad program, students will take Agroecology, Political Ecology of Forests, and Islands, Oceans and Sustainability which fulfill field intensive requirements as well as 12 credits hours of environmental science major electives.

 Au Sable Institute of Environmental Studies